For the last 20 years, there has not been a single week in which I have not been asked the following:

 The price of CE certification can differ greatly from one product to another.
 I have seen prices range from $ 64 to $ 64,000.
 The price is often affected by which certification procedure applies to the product, whether the company can do some or all of the conformity assessments themselves, as well as the level of support needed to prepare the required compliance documents, Technical File, users manual and product labeling.

 Which certification procedure or procedures applies/apply, is based on the technical specifications of a product, as well as its ‘intended purpose’.
-Only when these factors are clear, the correct CE directives (yes, a product can be covered by more than one CE directive at the same time), European harmonized standards and certification procedure can be determined.
+Only when these factors are clear, the correct CE marking directive or directives (yes, a product can be covered by more than one CE directive at the same time), European harmonized standards and certification procedure can be determined.

 In many cases the CE directives offer two or more certification procedures that may be used.
 The costs associated with one or the other procedure can vary, and thus this is one of the aspects to keep in mind.